 The Doctor of Nursing Practice (DNP) degree program has received initial accreditation until 2021 from the Accreditation Commission for Education in Nursing, Inc. (ACEN).
 ACEN, may be contacted at 3343 Peachtree Rd NE, Suite 850, Atlanta, GA 30326 or call 404-975-5000 or visit www.acenursing.org.

 Application Deadline: Rolling Admission with fall, spring and summer matriculation.

-Applications are being accepted for Fall 2019 and Spring 2020.
+Applications are being accepted for Spring 2020.

 For more information regarding the DNP program, please call 1-800-325-0900, ext.
 6283